Содержание

 cp -a boot/<architecture>/loader/isolinux.cfg /srv/tftpboot/pxelinux.cfg/default

-Edit the /srv/tftpboot/pxelinux.cfg/default
+Edit the /srv/tftpboot/pxelinux.cfg/default file

-and remove the lines beginning with gfxboot
+and remove the lines beginning with gfxboot,

 Insert the following entries in the append lines of the default

-and apic
+failsafe and apic labels:

 insmod=kernel module